L2cGauthier/KMean/README.md

 		Compute its distance to all centroid candidates

-		Associate that data point to the closest centroid candidate (using a distance measure like the euclidean distance)
+		Associate that data point to the closest centroid candidate

 	For each centroid candidate

-		Calculate a new centroid candidate that is a vector which components are the mean of all associated data point
+		Calculate a new centroid candidate that is a vector which components are the mean of all associated data points

 We know have our centroids, and their associated data points forming clusters around them
 ```